 At a regular meeting on Wednesday, governor Hideyo Hanazumi said that NGT48 is one of the attractions for tourists coming to the prefecture.
 “I want things to return to normal as soon as the facts become clear,” the governor said.
 “I want the bad image to be wiped away and regular activities [to start again].”

-In the incident emerged last week via a series of tweets by Yamaguchi on January 9.
+The incident emerged via a series of tweets by Yamaguchi on January 9.
 In the tweets, the 23-year-old idol said that two men grabbed her by the face and shoved her down as tried to close the front door of her residence in Niigata City after she returned home alone from a show on December 8.

 According to previous reports, Niigata Prefectural Police accused the men, both 25, of assault after the incident.
 During questioning, the pair denied the charges, saying they merely wanted to speak with Yamaguchi.
 They were released on December 29.